nagyation/Blink-Watcher/README.md

 # Blink-Watcher

-A simple Daemon that auto makes files on a certain directing upon changing,
+A simple Daemon that watch for a change in a directory, then it auto "make" and run the executable output file,

 done for a related project